Combining Optimal Path Search With Task-Dependent Learning in a Neural Network: Introduction

 The neural implementation relies on the multiplication of activities (instead of adding of costs).
 As a consequence, it is directly compatible with (Hebbian) network learning, which is not the case for any additively operating path planning algorithm.
 To demonstrate this, we are using Hebbian type 3-factor learning \cite{Hebb1949,Kusmierz2017,Porr2007} to address SSSP tasks under some additional constraints, solved by the 3-factor learning.

 Our paper is structured as follows.
 First, we will provide an overview of the state of the art methods and state our contribution with respect to that.
 Next, we will describe details of the BF algorithm and the proposed neural network (NN-BF).
-Afterwards, we will present the 3-factor learning scheme and two learning scenarios: navigation learning and sequence learning.
-This will be followed by a comparison between the BF algorithm and NN-BF and by examples of combining NN-BF based planning with 3-factor learning.
+This will be followed by a comparison between the BF algorithm and NN-BF and by examples of combining NN-BF based planning with three-factor learning.
 Finally, we will conclude our study with a summary and provide an outlook for future work.